ENate/nlp-classification-example/README.md

 # Text classification

-This repository contains notes, discussions and models implemented using neural networks, recurrent (RNN), Long term short memory (LSTM) and convolutional neural networks (CNN) deep learning architectures.
-I explore the basics of RNNs, LSTMs and CNN with examples and identify key aspects, where these architectures have been applied to solve problems.
+This repository contains foundational concepts, discussions and models implemented using neural networks, recurrent (RNNs), Long short term memory (LSTMs) and convolutional neural networks (CNNs) via deep learning architectures.
+The main objective is to explore the basics of RNNs, LSTMs and CNN with examples and identify key applications, where these architectures have been applied to solve problems.
+The examples presented in this repository are basically introductory, given the fact that a vast literature exist on the theory and practical applications of RNNs, LSTMs and CNNs.

 ## Main Tech Stack